- Extreme Sharpness - edge to edge pure optic performance

 - Super Sharp, hard pressed to find a sharper macro

-- Fun to use and a great macro lens
+- Fun to use and truly is a great macro lens

 - Built like a tank

-To see more photos shot with this lens visit the Portfolio - insects & flowers
+To see more photos shot with this lens visit the Portfolio - look for the insects & flowers

 This is an example of shooting in late available light at f5 at about 30 feet away from the bird.
 Although I had to crank up the ISO the results are very pleasing, with sharp details shown in the feather area.